 Free Programs and Preserves:

-RRCT’s Rain or Shine Club met just almost, every Thursday throughout 2018, free and open to anyone who wanted to participate.
+RRCT’s Rain or Shine Club met almost every Thursday throughout 2018.
+This program is free and open to anyone who wanted to participate.
 This five minute video describes the Rain or Shine Club from the perspective of one set of parents.

 Monthly, our free Get Out!
 Nature Walks are hosted jointly with the Chebeague & Cumberland Land Trust.
 These walks explore Preserves and nature in depth, generally hosted by a volunteer naturalist, with a target curriculum.